misty1985/portfolio2.0/README.md

 # portfolio2.0
 Personal Portfolio
 ## Summary
 This is my personal portfolio.
-It contains a index.html which doubles as a bio page, a portfolio page, and a working contact page.
+It contains a index.html which doubles as a bio page, a portfolio page, and a contact page.
+It contains my GitHub, Linkedin info, and a picture of my cat Apollo.

 ## Tools
 Bootstrap